Move Welcome to Omarchy

 Steam

-Install Steam by selecting Install > Gaming > Steam from the Omarchy menu (Super + Alt + Space
+Install Steam by selecting Install > Gaming > Steam from the Omarchy menu (Super + Alt + Space).

 (Make sure you pick the packages made for your GPU!
 If you're on an AMD with an iGPU, just pick the first package.
 Otherwise there are options for Nvidia and Radeon.)

-After you've installed it, you'll be able to launch Steam with Super + Space
+After you've installed it, you'll be able to launch Steam with Super + Space and typing steam.

 Note that Steam can take 10-20 seconds to start up, and it's not going to pro